 - Take responsibility for personal safety as well as the safety of others in the work area by notifying everyone in the immediate vicinity of hazardous situations or operations, and following all alarms, warnings, and direction from emergency management staff.

-EHS provides guidance, training, and oversight for anyone managing a laboratory and/or using one or more of the following hazards as part of their research protocol:
+EHS provides guidance, training, and oversight for anyone using one or more of the following hazards as part of their work:

 - Hazardous chemical, biological, or radiological substances and materials, or operations